ansible/ansible/docs/docsite/rst/reference_appendices/common_return_values.rst

     .. code-block:: console

       "backup_file": "./foo.txt.32729.2020-07-30@06:24:19~"

 changed
 ```````
-A boolean indicating if the task had to make changes.
+A boolean indicating if the task had to make changes to the target or delegated host.

     .. code-block:: console